uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 which is a piece of paper with only one side!

 Matrix operations are used for many things other than computer graphics, including computer vision, engineering simulations, and solving complex equations.
-Although GPUs were developed for computer graphics, they are often used a processors in their own right because they are so fast at such calculations.
+Although GPUs were developed for computer graphics, they are often used as processors in their own right because they are so fast at such calculations.

-The idea of homogeneous coordinates was developed 100 years before the first working computer existing, and it's almost 200 year's later that Möbius's work is being used on millions of computers to render fast graphics.
+The idea of homogeneous coordinates was developed 100 years before the first working computer existed, and it's almost 200 years later that Möbius's work is being used on millions of computers to render fast graphics.
 An [animation of a Möbius strip](https://www.youtube.com/watch?v=ZN4TxmWK0bE) therefore uses two of his ideas, bringing things full circle, so to speak.
 {panel end}